zeferreira/how-to-setup-mosquitto-broker-with-docker/README.md

 ```
 In our case, we created the user guest with the guest password.
 If you want to add more than one user, it's a good opportunity to learn how to connect to the container.
 The idea is the same, you need to execute a program that will provide access to send commands to the container.
 The shell.

-The nexte session will provide commands to connect to the container and create more users.
+The next session will provide commands to connect to the container and create more users.
 You can skip this session if you want.

 ## X.1 Connecting to the container to create more users